entroform/stack-up.js/README.md

 // Wrap the initializer inside window on load to
 // make sure to wait until all the grid contents are loaded. window.onload = function(){

-  // This is all it needs to work! stackgrid.initialize('.grid-container', '.grid-item');
+  stackgrid.initialize('.grid-container', '.grid-item');
 };
 ```